bedrockio/model/README.md

   - The special fields `limit`, `sort`, `keyword`, `include`, and `ids` are also allowed.
   - Array fields are "unwound".
 This means that for example given an array field `categories`, input may be either a string or an array of strings.

-#### Fixed Validations
+#### Named Validations

-Fixed validations can be specified on the model:
+Named validations can be specified on the model:

 ```json
 {